bnika/MerkOrCore/README.markdown

 ## About MerkOr
 MerkOr is an automatically constructed semantic database for Icelandic.
 The basic elements of the database are:

 * lexical item.
 Contains an id, a 'lemma' (=word string), sense number and a wordclass.
  * [id=109799, lemma=skúr_1, wordclass=noun]
 * relation.
 A relation connects two lexical items with a relation type (see next).
 Each relation has a confidence score associated to it, the higher this score, the better / more representative the relation.
  * [id=893, from_item_id=52069, relation_id=7, to_item_id=34948, confidence_score=366.806]
 * relation type.
 Specifies the type of relationship between two lexical items
  * [id=7, name=og, description=og]
 * cluster.
 A cluster is an ordered list of lexical items belonging to the same semantic domains.
-Each item in a cluster has a score associated to it, indicating how well the item fits the corresponding cluster.
+Each item in a cluster has a score
+associated to it, indicating how well the item fits the corresponding cluster.
 Less than 10,000 items belong to a cluster.

-The MerkOrCore API and command line interface can be used to query this data:
+The MerkOrCore API and command line interface can be used to query this data

 * Does a word belong to more than one lexical item?
 * Which relations exist for a certain word?
 * What are the relations with the highest confidence score for a certain word?
 * What are the relations with the highest confidence score for a certain relation type?
 * To which cluster(s) does a word belong to?
 * Are there clusters representing some certain semantic domain (like ÍÞRÓTTIR*)?
 * Which lexical items are connected to a certain domain?
 * etc. See instructions below!

 ## Getting started
 *Note that MerkOrCore is developed and tested under Mac OS X only, please report any problems with other platforms!*